Malware Secure Computer

 I have spent the good part of the first two years researching our component variations with Silicone Valley giants and international suppliers from India to Germany.
 This has been quite the challenge as we are a new, unknown and unproven company.

 It was difficult to break through their customer service firewalls in order to obtain access to senior design engineers.
-However, we were finally able to get through to all the important senior engineers we needed to talk to and were able to obtain confirmation for our unique component designs.
+However, we were finally able to get through to all the important senior engineers we needed to talk to and were able to obtain confirmation for the all the custom electronic components necessary for our unique designs.

 3/ Build a Proof of Concept server.